 Funds are collected through the player registration process at the beginning of the season to cover the entry fee for a team into two to three tournaments.
-The LAHA Registrar will process all approved team tournament registrations once teams have selected where they would like to attend.
+The LAHA Treasurer will process all approved team tournament registrations once teams have been accepted into chosen tournaments.